arbitration

 The mediator will prepare a mediation agreement that describes the terms of the mediator’s services, the duties of the parties and the issues to be resolved through mediation.

-The mediator will then work with the parties and their lawyers, usually through email and teleconferences, to: clarify the issues to be resolved; pick a date for the mediation; and, decide whether any additional information and documents must be exchanged, what documents will be provided to the mediator in advance, and whether the parties or their lawyers will provide written statements to the mediator.
+The mediator will then work with the parties and their lawyers, usually through email and teleconferences, to: clarify the issues to be resolved; pick a date for the mediation; and, decide whether any additional information and documents must be exchanged, what documents will be provided to the mediator in advance, and whether the parties or their lawyers will provide the mediator with written briefs.

-At the mediation, the mediator will engage the parties in a discussion about the issues, the facts and their interests, and will work to identify the parties’ interests as well as areas of potential compromise and opportunities for settlement.
+At the mediation, the mediator will engage the parties in a discussion about the facts, the issues, and the options for resolving those issues, and will work to identify areas of potential compromise and opportunities for settlement.

-If a settlement is reached on some or all of the issues in the dispute, the mediator will prepare a memorandum of agreement that the parties and their lawyers will sign; the memorandum summarizes the key terms of the parties’ settlement.
-The lawyers will then prepare a court order or a formal agreement on the terms set out in the memorandum.
+If a settlement is reached on some or all of the issues in the dispute, the mediator will prepare a memorandum of agreement summarizing the key terms of the parties’ settlement.
+The lawyers will then prepare a court order or a separation agreement on the terms set out in the memorandum.

 key resources